cloestreich/UFOs/README.md

 # UFOs
 **just fyi...the app.py is the challenge file.  the app_1.py file is from the module.
+They're located in the "js" folder inside the "statice" folder.

 ## Purpose of Analysis
 To create a web page with HTML, CSS, Bootstrap, and JavaScript that will be able to filter UFO sightings on multiple criteria.